- Arts & Recreation

 Orluna’s well-defined brand mission, market position and philosophy certainly helped with that: their leanings towards nature, arts and simplicity are qualities that point to a certain art direction this publication closely follows.

 But it’s one thing to follow directions – expertly implementing them into a finished product is a another.
+High-performing graphic designers are some creative professionals who can make sense of these directions to a T.

 As Orluna’s products are about their visual impact and the atmosphere, this print design also had to be atmospheric and experiential, more so than blunt and intellectual.